Keyu Jin: Social engagement

 Jin was named Young Global Leader by the World Economic Forum in 2014.
 Jin was also a visiting professor at Yale University on the Cowles Fellowship from September to December 2012 as well as at the University of California, Berkeley from January to May 2015.
 In 2022, Jin joined the board of Credit Suisse and was a member of the Risk Committee and the Digital Transformation and Technology Committee.
 She is a member of the China Finance 40 Forum.

 Jin has advised and consulted for the World Bank, the International Monetary Fund, and the Federal Reserve Bank of New York.
 She also has had experience at financial institutions, including Goldman Sachs, JP Morgan, and Morgan Stanley.
 She is a columnist for Project Syndicate and Caixin Magazine, and has contributed opinion pieces to media outlets such as the Financial Times and the South China Morning Post.
-Jin also serves as a non-executive director of Richemont Group, the world's second-largest luxury goods company.
+Jin also serves as a non-executive director of Richemont Group.
 She served on a working committee for China Banking Regulatory Commission on Fintech and sat on the editorial board of the Review of Economic Studies.